 The PSEO program at CSP is very competitive, meaning only a select number of applicants will be admitted each semester.
 Our admissions review is holistic, taking into consideration both academic and personal attributes presented by applicants to determine the best fit for the CSP community.

 Completed applications will be reviewed and emailed within 2-3 business days.

 While there is not a minimum requirement, a high school GPA of 3.25 or higher (unweighted) is preferred.

 Credit load can vary from 4-16 credits per semester.
 Typically, Juniors may take up to 12 credits per semester and Seniors may take up to 16 credits.

 PSEO students will be invited to register for classes via email.

 A PSEO advisor walks each PSEO student through the registration process.
 Students will be encouraged to take classes based on previous academic experience.

 Yes.
-Students admitted to the PSEO program for Fall 2020 will be asked to attend PSEO Admitted Student Day on Thursday, August 20, 2020 as well as complete an online orientation.
-Both items are mandatory for enrollment.
+Students admitted to the PSEO program can complete an online orientation.
 More information will be provided upon acceptance.

-Students have the opportunity to take 100-200 level courses on campus or online (note: upper-level courses are available with permission of the instructor).
+Students have the opportunity to take 100-200 level General Education courses on campus or online.
+A listing of all General Education courses can be found here.

 Course availability can be determined by searching our course catalog.
 To do so: